svenboertjens/cmsgpack/README.md

 pip install .
 ```

-These both install the `cmsgpack` module to your Python environment.

 > [Note]
 >
 > The module is distributed as a "source distribution" (sdist) package, meaning it must be compiled during installation.
-This requires a C compiler.
-Recommended compilers are **GCC, Clang, and MSVC.**
+This requires a C compiler (with C11 support).
+Recommended compilers are **GCC, Clang, and MSVC**.

 ## Quick start

-Need to know just the basics?
+Need just the basics?
 Here's a quick start guide!
-For more detailed and comprehensive documentation, see the [usage](USAGE.md) file.
+For the complete guide, see the [usage](USAGE.md) file.

 For encoding our Python objects, we use the function `encode`, and for decoding data we use the function `decode`.
 These are the (simplified) function signatures of these functions:

+For encoding Python objects, we use the function `encode`.
+This function accepts any of the [supported types](USAGE.md#supported-types) and returns a `bytes` object with the encoded data.
+For decoding any MessagePack-encoded data (like what `encode` returns), we use the function `decode`.
+This function accepts the encoded data and returns the decoded Python object.

+These are the simplified function signatures of the functions:

 ```python
 cmsgpack.encode(obj: any) -> bytes
 cmsgpack.decode(encoded: bytes) -> any
 ```

-The argument `obj` is our Python object.
-It can be any of the supported types.
-The argument `encoded` is a bytes object of encoded data.
-Here, "encoded data" means any serialized data in MessagePack format, like what we receive from the `encode` function.
+For `encode`, the argument `obj` is the Python object to encode.
+For `decode`, the argument `encoded` is the object holding the encoded data.

-Here is a basic example on how to use these functions:
+Here is a basic example on how these functions are used:

 ```python
 import cmsgpack